Glossary

 Learn the importance of Area Under the Curve (AUC) in ML model evaluation.
 Discover its benefits, ROC curve insights, and real-world applications.

-The AUC value is derived directly from the Receiver Operating Characteristic (ROC) curve.
-The ROC curve is a graphical plot that illustrates the diagnostic capability of a binary classifier as its discrimination threshold is varied.
-It plots the True Positive Rate (TPR), also known as sensitivity or Recall, on the y-axis against the False Positive Rate (FPR) on the x-axis at various threshold settings.
-The AUC represents the entire two-dimensional area underneath this ROC curve.
-A comprehensive overview of ROC curves can be found on Wikipedia.
+AUC is intrinsically linked to the Receiver Operating Characteristic (ROC) curve.
+The ROC curve is a graph that plots the True Positive Rate (TPR), also known as Recall, against the False Positive Rate (FPR) at various threshold settings.
+The AUC is simply the area under this ROC curve.
+While the ROC curve provides a visual representation of a model's trade-offs between sensitivity and specificity, the AUC score quantifies this trade-off into a single number, simplifying model comparison.

 While AUC is a valuable metric, it's important to understand how it differs from other evaluation measures used in computer vision (CV) and ML: